Salamander: Vision

 The eyes of most salamanders are adapted primarily for vision at night.
 In some permanently aquatic species, they are reduced in size and have a simplified retinal structure, and in cave dwellers such as the Georgia blind salamander, they are absent or covered with a layer of skin.
 In amphibious species, the eyes are a compromise and are nearsighted in air and farsighted in water.
 Fully terrestrial species such as the fire salamander have a flatter lens which can focus over a much wider range of distances.

 To find their prey, salamanders use trichromatic color vision extending into the ultraviolet range, based on three photoreceptor types that are maximally sensitive around 450, 500, and 570 nm.
 The larvae, and the adults of some highly aquatic species, also have a lateral line organ, similar to that of fish, which can detect changes in water pressure.

 Hearing

 All salamanders lack middle ear cavity, eardrum and eustachian tube, but have an opercularis system like frogs, and are still able to detect airborne sound.
 The opercularis system consists of two ossicles: the columella (equivalent to the stapes of higher vertebrates) which is fused to the skull, and the operculum.
 An opercularis muscle connects the latter to the pectoral girdle, and is kept under tension when the animal is alert.
 The system seems able to detect low-frequency vibrations (500–600 Hz), which may be picked up from the ground by the fore limbs and transmitted to the inner ear.
 These may serve to warn the animal of an approaching predator.
+Among some salamanders the columella is absent, leaving the operculum as the sole ossicle.